cisene/cisene/README.md

   * Podcast search with PI as backend for
     * Sonos devices
     * Kodi and mediacenter devices
-* Swedish Swish 123-numbers [directory](https://github.com/cisene/swish-123) for companies and associations
+* Swedish [Swish 123-numbers](https://github.com/cisene/swish-123) directory for companies and associations
   * [Swish-Katalogen](https://github.com/cisene/swish-katalogen) - A simple search engine for data from the Swish 123-numbers - online: [Swish-Katalogen](https://b19.se/swish-katalogen/)
 * Useful datasets, my attempts at fixing the world; [Data Available](https://github.com/cisene/data-available)
-  * Shoe sizes in millimeter, JP, EU and US [shoe-sizes](https://github.com/cisene/data-available/blob/master/INT/shoe-sizes.yaml)
+  * Shoe sizes in millimeter, JP, EU, CN and US [shoe-sizes](https://github.com/cisene/data-available/blob/master/INT/shoe-sizes.yaml)

 ... and plenty more.
 Only the current ones listed above.

+As you may have notices, many of the project are about data and information, not so much about code.

+Well arranged data is useful information.